Finch-API/finch-demo-nextjs/README.md

 ## How to use

+You need both `FINCH_CLIENT_ID` and `NEXT_PUBLIC_FINCH_CLIENT_ID` so that it can be used on Next.js frontend and Next.js backend.

 Uses SWR to fetch api requests.
 A global fetcher function is used which includes a progress bar when loading.
 Editable in components/layout.tsx.

 Finch Data Types can be found in types/finch.d.ts.

 If you want to manually set the `current_connection`, log into Upstash, go to the database CLI, and run `SET current_connection <your-access-token>`.

+In production, NEVER return the actual access_token in the /connections.tsx page.
+This is just an example (NOTE: Might just want to remove this entirely)

+Always try to check for null values when displaying data (employee?.email)

 ### Using Gitpod